zleckron/cseduHackUMBC19/README.md

 - Try adding some words in between the `<title></title>` tags!
 Whatever you put between these tags will show up in the tab when you open the file (see __Testing__)

 __Testing__
-- Find the index.html file in your file explorer and double click it.
+- Find the `index.html` file in your file explorer and double click it.
 It should open in your default browser
 - You should see your changes in the tab

 __Debugging__
 Are you not seeing something you want to see on your webpage?
 Or seeing something that you don't want to see?
 - In Chrome, right click > Inspect to pull up the developer console
 - In Firefox, go to Tools > Web Developer > Inspector You can make small changes to your code in the inspector and see them rendered.
-This does not change the code in your html file(s)
+This does not change the code in your html file(s).
 This will open up the HTML source code, Styles (CSS, which we haven't talked about yet), and the Console for JavaScript (which we also haven't talked about yet)

 __Uploading to Git__
 - Open Sublime Merge.
 If it is not already open to the repository you cloned earlier, use File > Open Repository
-- You should see that there is 1 untracked file and that it is index.html
+- You should see that there is 1 untracked file and that it is `index.html`
 - Double click the Stage All button
 - You will see the option to Commit 1 File.
 You are required to add a commit message before committing.
 This message should help tell you (and anyone else) what change was made.
 - If you want to, confirm that the commit message and file changes are showing up in the web version of your repository (on Github.com)

 __Workflow__
 1. Make a change to your file(s) and save
-2. Open index.html in the browser and check it out (double click on the file as you did before) If you already have the file open in the browser, you can just refresh the page to see your changes
+2. Open `index.html` in the browser and check it out (double click on the file as you did before) If you already have the file open in the browser, you can just refresh the page to see your changes
 3. Confirm that you want to keep these changes
 4. In Sublime Merge, follow the above directions in __Uploading to Git__